 Last November Octopus Energy introduced Saving Sessions – rewarding its customers with smart meters for using less energy at peak times.
 During the sessions, which ran until March 2023, customers earned Octo Points for every kilowatt unit of electricity they saved compared to their usual demand at that time.
 There were 8 OctoPoints to a penny, which basically equated to £3 for every unit of kWh saved, and these could be redeemed for account credit.

 In its first saving session, which took place between 5-6pm on 15 November, Octopus Energy claims 200,000 households reduced their electricity use by a collective 108MW.
 It claims its second “Saving Sessions” trial saw customers reduce their energy demand by a collective 112MW.1

-The Saving Sessions scheme is an example of an extrinsic reward programme.
+The Saving Sessions scheme is an example of an extrinsic reward program.
 An extrinsic reward is a physical reward that’s given to someone for completing a task.
 The opposite of extrinsic reward is intrinsic – where a person is motivated by something inside of them – a personal want or need.
-Both extrinsic and intrinsic reward programmes tap into people’s motivations to inspire them to behave in specific ways.
+Both extrinsic and intrinsic reward programs tap into people’s motivations to inspire them to behave in specific ways.

 Did Octopus Energy’s financial incentive work?
 Can it be repeated with sustained results?

 Octopus Energy has stated that the 200,000 households that took part in the first saving session, “received well over £1 for the one-hour shift” while” the top 5 percent of participants earned an average of £4.27.”2 However, customers across the media and social media complained about the minimal savings accrued, claiming it was literally a matter of pence per session and a couple of pounds over a number of sessions.
 Some people suggested they’d already opted out of future sessions as the effort was not worth the reward.